gomorpheus/morpheus-docs/integration_guides/Automation/vro.rst

 Creating a task for vRO is simple.

-First, go to |LibAut| and create a new task.  nter a Name and a Code, the Code can be used later to refernce the results of tasks.
+First, go to |LibAut| and create a new task.
+Enter a Name and a Code, the Code can be used later to reference the results of tasks.
 Choose a task type of ``vRealize Orchestrator Workflow``.
 A dropdown will appear allowing one to first select the active vRO Integration you would like to use.
 Once that is selected, a list of workflows becomes available.

 ..
 NOTE:: The next part is where things can get a bit tricky.
 The parameter body (expected in JSON) format can be a bit difficult to track down.
 One way is to use the Network Chrome inspector when kicking off a sample workflow from the vRO HTML5 client and grabbing the parameter JSON.
 Another is to query the API yourself and look at the samples from historical run history.